nocdim/PROJECT_QUARTZ/README.md

 <b>17.07.2023</b> <br><br>
 OK!
 Today I practiced some ~~TSX MAGIC~~.
 Started working on the FrontEnd part of the application.
 Did a lot of structuring..
 But it doesn't work properly.
 But It's ok, probably gonna restructurize the whole frontend anyway.
 But still today I made a huge step forward!<br><br>
+<b>18.07.2023</b> <br><br>
+Fixed a lot of bugs including the one that prevented JSX Elements from rendering.
+Fixed the webpack v4 --> v5 error.
+Started working on design of the app.
+I remember little to nothing about css, but I'm getting there!
+I have an idea of how the frontpage (or welcome page) should look like.
+Also I'm thinking about creating a separate folder with screenshots of the app, showing progress I'm making and how the app looks early in development.
+I think it's a great idea!
+I will also post some screenshots in this README file.<br><br>
 <b>... ... ... ... ...</b> <br><br>
 There is still more to come!
 <br><br>